Clicky

 Even though many watercraft come with a digital key or some type of security to them, it’s still a good idea to lock it down.
 They can still roll it away on the trailer or drag it off your dock.

-• If you keep your craft on a trailer, I suggest a coupler lock (Amazon Link Ad) or chaining the trailer to something large like a tree.
-Sometimes you just need to be more annoying than the other guy, so removing one of the wheels is a great option for long-term storage over the winter.
+• If you keep your craft on a trailer, I suggest a coupler lock or chaining the trailer to something large like a tree.
+Sometimes you just need to be more annoying than the other guy, so removing one of the wheels is a great option on long-term storage over the winter.

 • If you store it on a slip in the water, then you can get a cable lock to secure it to the dock or drive-up slip.